Pop psychology sells well.

 There is no 10.000-hour rule.

-With the 10.000-hour rule, I am not sure whether Gladwell actually misunderstood the research or whether he willingly bent it to sell more of his books.
+With the 10.000-hour rule, I am not sure whether Gladwell actually misunderstood the research or gave it a simplified interpretation to make it more appealing to the masses.

 And I don’t know which one would be worse.